Evaluate and optimise your bids

 Here are a few situations where you might change your bids:

 - Low average cost per click (CPC) with high conversion rate: For instance, if a keyword has a low average CPC but each click converts well, you may try increasing its max.
 CPC bid.
-This could improve the ad’s average position for that keyword, giving your ads more exposure and potentially increasing your ROI.

 - Low traffic during certain hours: Consider increasing your bids in locations where your performance is stronger.
 Or if you tend to see less foot traffic to your shop during certain hours, you could increase bids for that time period and run ads with promotional offers to drive more people to your business.